 How To Repot Your Houseplants

-Repotting your houseplants can feel like a tricky task if you’ve never done it before, but it is not as daunting as it seems.
-Follow along with these easy steps to make your next planting afternoon as easy and fun as possible.
+Repotting your houseplants can feel like a daunting task if you’ve never done it before.
+Follow these easy steps to make your next planting afternoon as easy and fun as possible.

 When to re-pot house plants?

 Most houseplants will need re-potted every 12-18 months (with the exceptions of succulents and cacti).
-You definitely want to avoid repotting a plant immediately after bringing it home from the plant shop, so that it can adjust to its new temperatures and humidity.
-Don’t like the look of the plastic container?
-Simply purchase another decorative pot that’s a little bigger than the plastic one and place it directly in here.
+You definitely want to avoid repotting a plant immediately after bringing it home from the plant shop.
+Allow time for your new plant to adjust to its new surrounds, temperatures and humidity.

-If you are unsure about how long a plant has been in its original plastic container, there are other indications that it may need re-potted.
-The best indicator will be to check if roots are coming out of the drainage holes, or up the base of the soil.
+If you are unsure about how long a plant has been in its original plastic container there are indicators that it may need re-potted.
+The best and most simple way is to check if roots are coming out of the drainage holes or up the base of the soil.
 Keep in mind that it may be easier to re-pot the plant if it is slightly root-bound (see image below).
-Therefore, it can be good to wait a few weeks after noticing the roots before immediately transplanting.

-If your plant is looking healthy and growing at a steady rate, you can assume it is fine in its current pot, but other indicators that your plant may need repotted can include:
+If your plant is looking healthy and growing at a steady rate you can assume it is fine in its current pot.
+If your plant shows signs as listed below you may need to repot: